 Starting in 2002, the Postie Bike Challenge was the first event with postie bikes to operate in Australia.
 We are also the only event that supplies and prepares a motorcycle for you.
 In fact, we are the only full service event that supplies motorcycles, catering, accommodation, mechanics, several support vehicles and luggage truck, and emergency telecommunications including satellite phones and UHF radios.
 We reconnaissance every route every year to ensure we know the challenge ahead.
 We are the only event that is truly national, with previous routes crossing all states and territories in Australia, including Tasmania.
 We are also likely to be the only Postie Bike event with full event insurances in place.
 When you take part in the Postie Bike Challenge you are assured of a professionally operated event.
 We do the hard work so you can focus on enjoying your adventure!

 The event is not a tour and the group does not travel in a controlled pack.
 Our aim is to provide an adventure experience, allowing people to travel at their own pace within event parameters.
-The routes chosen are adventurous and combine sealed and unsealed road surfaces.
+The routes chosen combine sealed and unsealed road surfaces.
 While all roads are gazetted, some surfaces are in poor condition when compared to a bitumen road.
 There may be sections of dirt, gravel, small stones, sand, bulldust, water crossing across river beds, and there may be holes in the road or road washouts.
-In an event of 3500kms there may be about 1200kms of unsealed roads.
+There will be 1-2 days of dirt roads on most routes.
 Riding motorcycles is inherently dangerous and even moreso when road conditions are ever changing.
 Some of the surfaces will require intense concentration for long periods and riders need to have a good general degree of fitness.
-In previous years, some riders have been injured and been unable to finish the event.
+In previous years, some riders have been injured (broken bones) and been unable to finish the event.

-We quite literally get people from all walks of life - aged 19-72 years old, a mix of male and female, working or retired, from all manner of professions and backgrounds.
-What they seem to have in common is an adventurous streak, an ability to tolerate uncertainty, a sense of humour, an interest in doing something for the challenge of it and to be involved in a good cause.
+We quite literally get people from all walks of life – aged 19-72 years old, a mix of male and female, working or retired, from all manner of professions and backgrounds.
+What they seem to have in common is an adventurous streak, an ability to tolerate uncertainty, a sense of humour, an interest in doing something for the challenge of it.
 Many deep friendships are formed and whether you join the Postie Bike Challenge on your own or with a group of friends, you will find it very easy to fit in and mix with the other Challengers.